 Ordinance.
 A law or a regulation enacted by a municipal government, usually targeting a specific subject, as in a dog-control ordinance, a parking ordinance or a zoning ordinance.
-Most ordinances (less than 10 pages) must be posted in a public place at least seven days before Town Meeting.
+Most ordinances (less than 10 pages) must be posted with the warrant in a public place at least seven days before Town Meeting.
 No ordinance may be amended on the floor of Town Meeting; it may only be voted up or down.

 Overdraft.
 To be avoided if possible.
 It’s when the audit indicates that the amount spent on an item turns out to be greater than that approved by Town Meeting.
 It is indicated by a parentheses ( ) around the amount.

 Revenues and expenditures.
 Revenue is a fancy word for incoming monies.
 Most of the money spent by town meeting comes from property taxes; other monies come from excise taxes on vehicles, and from the state in the form of revenue sharing and road assistance.
 “Expenditure” is a fancy word for outgoing money or on what the money is spent; most of the money is spent on schools, roads and solid waste disposal.